Negative SEO: How to Identify and Recover From Intentional Bad Links and Spam

 Create and Upload a Disavow File

-If you reach the deadline you set on the links you asked to be taken down, and you still have links left over, you’ll need to move on to creating a disavow file.
+If you reach the deadline you set on the links you asked to be taken down, and you still have links left over, you can disavow links.
 Google allows website owners to disavow links—that is, effectively strip links of their power—but warns that disavowing can be harmful to websites if used inappropriately.

-Export the list of links that haven’t been removed from your spreadsheet.
-You’ll need to create a text file containing the list of links (or full domains) you want to disavow, then upload it in Webmaster Tools.
+If you’ve decided that you need to disavow links, you can use the Google Disavow tool.
 Google has a page on disavowing links to your site with detailed instructions on creating and submitting this file right here.

 If Penalized, Submit a Reconsideration Request